by Marlon Heimerl

 For the 32-percenters out there attempting to trace the Flapper Ghost’s origins, prevailing theories on the ‘nature of ghosts reveal a few basic assumptions that are employable.
 Ghost theory often states that Earth-bound spirits emulate an impactful life event from beyond the grave or even the very moment of death itself.
 In so doing, they often resemble a moment in time where they either died or experienced a life-altering event.

-In the rare instance that they become full-bodied apparitions and materialize, they are sometimes theorized to emulate those moments.
+They are sometimes theorized to emulate those moments in the rare instance that they become full-bodied apparitions and materialize.
 There is a ring of rationality there, that if you’ve accepted the assumption that ghosts exist at all, and if someone died in a way or experienced something so traumatic that it prevented them from moving on to the other side; they might reassume that moment in their “trapped” state.

 The theory is so engrained in the ghost community, after weighing the evidence and accepting the assumptions, not much more needs to be said on this side of the debate.

-The final conclusion given the above logic above would thus be that this young woman met an untimely death, probably after a night at the “ballroom” in her fabled Flapper dress, and thus, when seen today as an apparition, reassumes that form.
+The conclusion given the above logic would thus be that this young woman met an untimely death, probably after a night at the “ballroom” in her fabled Flapper dress, and thus, when seen today as an apparition, reassumes that form.

 That is, of course, speculation and one’s gut instinct when considering the nature of the sightings.
 Yet by sifting through the handful of documented eyewitness accounts of the Flapper Ghost, another story quickly emerges.

 Our Best Bet

 In this case, Taylor places her possible point of origin as a Melody Mill regular that eventually “died of peritonitis, the result of a burst appendix.”
-The same girl, as legend has it, was buried at Jewish Waldheim, which then brings the point of origin full-circle.
+As legend has it, the same girl was buried at Jewish Waldheim, which then brings the point of origin full circle.